Bopp1312/SignalFlow/README.md

 In order to meet all the conditions its recommended you install anaconda for python3 https://docs.anaconda.com/anaconda/install/index.html

-Then Import the environment following the instructions: https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/#importing-an-environment
+Then import the environment following the instructions: https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments/#importing-an-environment